joegreene/CS_121_Fall_2014/Weekly Work/Week 5/FRI_NOTES.md

 ```

 The first and second element we initialized, and `\0` is the NULL character.
 You might remember it from the powerpoint notes about c-strings, and is meant
 to note the end of a c-string.
 C++ has it as the default value for empty positions in a string array.
+A similar effect happens with integer arrays (except they
+are set to equal 0 and __SHOULD NOT__ be relied on).
+From my experience, this is a Microsoft Visual Studio-specific thing (i.e. it might not happen in x-code, eclipse, or another IDE).

+__Moral of the story__: Don't rely on default initialization.

 __NOTE__: The above is called a [logic error](http://en.wikipedia.org/wiki/Logic_error),that is, the code runs perfectly fine however is not what was intended by the programmer (or at least
 I hope that it was not intended).